 Lacking an oven?
-Whether you’re looking to whip up a little edible gift got your loved ones (for real, brownies are the way to most people’s hearts) or just looking to bake before a Sunday night in, these treats wont disappoint.
+Whether you’re looking to whip up a little edible gift for your loved ones (for real, brownies are the way to most people’s hearts) or just looking to bake before a Sunday night in, these treats wont disappoint.
 From cookie dough balls to peanut butter cups, these easy sweet treats will take you no time at all.
 No oven?
 No problem.

 Who doesn’t love cookie dough?!
 It’s common knowledge that most people only bake cookies at home just so that they can eat some of the dough.
 This is an easy, one-bowl recipe which you can jazz up however you like!

-If you’re feeling fancy, you can also roll some of the balls in desiccated coconut or chopped nuts and then pop them into the fridge to firm up.
+- If you’re feeling fancy, you can also roll some of the balls in desiccated coconut or chopped nuts and then pop them into the fridge to firm up.
 You can then dip a couple in some melted chocolate to really go all out!
 Put them back in the fridge to set.

 An old fave and one to try now that the weather is cooler, or if you need something to banish your late-night chocolate cravings.
 This little mug cake is like getting a big, warm hug!

 1/8 tsp baking soda

 1 tbsp water

 1/4 tsp vanilla extract

 - Mix the flour, sugar, cocoa powder, baking soda and a pinch of salt in a microwave-safe mug.